easonZC/DQN-Pairs-Trading/README.md

 # DQN-Pairs-Trading
-Pairs Trading Model based on DQN
+Pairs Trading Model based on DQN.
+Include cointegration test for arbitrary pairs of stocks and DQN implementation.